ASML: Architecting Earth's Most Complex Machines

 ASML's EUV machines are today essential for producing the most advanced chips, which in turn drive the progress of nearly all modern computing technologies.
 Thus, ASML plays a pivotal role, to say the least, in advancing the capabilities of everything from smartphones and supercomputers to self-driving vehicles and medical devices.
 The ability to cram more transistors onto a single chip allows for more powerful processors, more efficient memory, and the development of complex algorithms that enhance AI and other cutting-edge technologies.

-These machines – often described as the most complex machines ever built by humans – are roughly the size of a double-decker bus.
+These machines – often described as the most complex machines ever built by humans – are roughly the same size of a large elephant.
 Transporting them is an engineering challenge in itself, requiring seven Boeing 747s to deliver each machine to its destination.
 Each separate part of the machine also travels in its own specialized container, to ensure the temperature is kept exactly right until it enters the fab.
 The next generation of ASML's equipment, expected to enter high-volume manufacturing by 2025 or 2026, will be even larger.
 The price of this upcoming High NA EUV machine, which Intel will be the first to operate, is reportedly $350 million.
 Older EUV machines are being sold at around $150-250 million depending on the model.

 Size references to a human of ASML's Twinscan Exe:5000